IBMStreams/streamsx.math/DEVELOPMENT.md

 	git clone https://github.com/IBMStreams/streamsx.math.git

+or download the source package from github and unpack it to your workspace.

 ## Setup a Eclipse Project

 Activate the Git-View and locate the repository of the Mathtoolkit.
 From the *Git Repositories* window